How the SPRUCE project is helping assess — and plan — what the future holds for the world’s boreal forests

 TEN IDENTICAL acrylic-and-aluminum-frame open- topped enclosures are arranged among 17 plots on three short lanes connected by metal boardwalks.
 Each octagonal enclosure is eight metres high and 12 metres wide, and their open tops provide exposure to snow, rain and other environmental elements.

 IN FIVE ENCLOSURES, carbon dioxide levels match ambient levels; the other five are kept at roughly double present day (800 to 900 parts per million).
 For both CO2 regimes, there are five different soil and air temperature settings relative to outside: ambient, 2.25 C, 4.5 C, 6.75 C and 9 C.

 ALONG WITH HEATERS and the carbon dioxide supply, critical instruments include sensors that measure: light beyond the visible spectrum as a measure of plant health; photosynthesis and respiration rates; CO2 and methane emissions and levels in the soil; below ground temperatures and changes in moisture levels.

 SPECIFIC PLOTS and sampling areas measure growth rates and other energy/production indicators for vegetation, soil, insects and other micro-organisms.

+This article was originally published in the May-June 2019 issue of Canadian Geographic.
 Photography courtesy of Oak Ridge National Laboratory.